-Why I Chose School Counseling
+Why I Became a School Counselor

 What qualifies someone to be an outlet to students who are looking for a safe space?
 Graduate of the School Counseling program, Sylvia Doud, ’94, M.Ed., ’17, and current student the Master’s Plus program, believes that the School Counseling program is helping her to be a part of that safe space for students as a school counselor.